launchdarkly/gogitix/README.md

 If the value of "run" is an object, it may have the following keys:
   * "name" - a name of the job to use as the prefix for output
   * "description" - a text description of the job
   * "command" - a BASH shell command to run.
-It is run in the context of "/bin/bash -e".
+It is run in the context of `/bin/bash -e`.

 There is also a special interactive command called "reformat".
 Reformat takes two keys:
   * "check" - a single (non-sequence) command used to check (typically `gofmt -l` or `goimports -l`).